WHEN LOCKOUT REQUIRED

 |EFFECTIVE DATE:||April 1, 2001|

-Housekeeping changes were made on March 1, 2005 to reflect the October 29, 2003 changes to the Occupational Health and Safety Regulation ("OHSR").
+March 1, 2005 - Housekeeping changes to reflect the October 29, 2003 changes to the OHSR.
 This Item originally replaced Policy No. 62.60 of the former Prevention Division Policy and Procedure Manual.

-Effective October 29, 2003, the reproduction of section 4.3 of the OHSR in this Item was revised to reflect its amendment.
+October 29, 2003 - The reproduction of section 4.3 of the OHSR in this Item was revised to reflect its amendment.

 This Item results from the 2000/2001 "editorial" consolidation of all prevention policies into the Prevention Manual.
 The POLICY in this Item merely continues the substantive requirements of Policy No. 62.60, as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and regulatory changes since Policy No. 62.60 was issued.